tudarmstadt-lt/WatsonTravel/README.md

 - An OpenStreetMap with routing
 - Text to Speech / Speech to Text

-For more informations how "Travel with Watson" works you can find a [documentation](docs/Travel_With_Watson_documentation) in die docs folder.
+For more informations how "Travel with Watson" works you can find a [documentation](docs/Travel_With_Watson_documentation.pdf) in die docs folder.

 ###How to get started with "Travel with Watson":

 [Installtation instructions](docs/getting_started)

-You can find an installation instructions in the docs folder.